First blood: Auckland Transport chair resigns after blast from new mayor Wayne Brown

 Brown has blasted AT during a six-month election campaign, blaming middle managers for the Queen St shambles hurting businesses, making congestion worse and endless orange cones.

-At his victory speech in Ponsonby yesterday, Brown said AT had owned up this week to massive and unexpected disruption to the rail and wider transport network for at least two years.
+At his victory speech in Ponsonby, Brown said AT had owned up this week to massive and unexpected disruption to the rail and wider transport network for at least two years.

 Brown had an emphatic win over his nearest rival, the Labour-endorsed candidate Efeso Collins, winning by nearly 55,000 votes.